BipinShetty/Conversional-AI/README.md

-## Konko AI Chat API: A FastAPI Powerhouse for Conversational AI
+## A FastAPI Powerhouse for Conversational AI

 This repository offers the Konko AI Chat API, a powerful tool built with FastAPI.
 It excels at managing chat sessions and integrates seamlessly with an LLM (Large Language Model API) to deliver AI-powered responses.
 The project prioritizes robust handling of concurrent requests, gracefully manages unexpected inputs, and provides a well-defined approach for in-memory state management.